cloud-ca/docker-machine-driver-cloudca/README.md

 ```
 **Notes:**
 * It is recommended to use Environment variables to store sensitive information like API keys.
 See the options below for the list of supported variables.
 * The cloud.ca instances have limited disk space on their root volumes.
-In order to get more disk space for your Docker machines, use the `--cloudca-additional-disk-offering` option to specify an additional volume that Docker will be able to use.
+In order to get more disk space for your Docker machines, use the `--cloudca-root-disk-size-in-gb` if you have a resizable template or `--cloudca-additional-disk-offering` option to specify an additional volume that Docker will be able to use.

 ## Options